A

 Y

-Ala Younis is an artist with curatorial, film and publishing projects.
+Ala Younis (@alayounis) is an artist with curatorial, film and publishing projects.
 She curated Kuwait’s first Pavilion at the Venice Biennale (2013) and Museum of Manufactured Response to Absence (2012-2014).
 She is co-head of the Berlinale’s Forum Expanded, member of the Academy of Arts and the World, and co-Artistic Director of Singapore Biennale 2022.
 In 2012, she co-founded Kayfa ta, a publishing intiative that researches and publishes on indepedent publishing efforts.
 She is currently a Research Scholar at al Mawrid Arab Center for the Study of art at New York University Abu Dhabi.

 Z

-Camille Zakharia left Lebanon in 1985 during the Civil War.
+Camille Zakharia (@camillezakharia) left Lebanon in 1985 during the Civil War.
 Since then, he has spent time living in the USA, Greece, Turkey and Canada, before moving to Bahrain in 1999.
 He graduated with a Bachelor of Fine Arts from NSCAD University (Nova Scotia College of Fine Art & Design), Halifax, Canada in 1997 and a Bachelor of Engineering from the American University in Beirut in 1985.

 Camille uses his camera to document the journey taken since his departure from Lebanon.
 Through photo-montage, collage and print, he both reveals and reconstructs his encounters with people and places, exteriors and interiors.
 Within this process is an exploration of home, identity and belonging in the context of a globalised condition.
 A particular source of fascination is urban landscape and what is represneted socially and culturally by changes in the shape and size of cities.